Empirical or Invariant Risk Minimization? A Sample Complexity Perspective

 The CMNIST dataset relied on anti-causal variables.
 Many supervised learning datasets may not contain anti-causal variables (e.g. human labeled images).
 Therefore, we propose and analyze three new variants of CMNIST in addition to the original one that map to different real-world settings: i) covariate shift based CMNIST (CS-CMNIST): relies on selection bias to induce spurious correlations, ii) confounded CMNIST (CF-CMNIST): relies on confounders to induce spurious correlations, iii) anti-causal CMNIST (AC-CMNIST): this is the original CMNIST proposed by \cite{arjovsky2019invariant}, and iv) anti-causal and confounded (hybrid) CMNIST (HB-CMNIST): relies on confounders and anti-causal variables to induce spurious correlations.
-On the latter three datasets, which belong to the $\Phi^{*} \not= \mathsf{I}$ class described above, IRM shows a much better OOD behavior than ERM, which performs poorly regardless of the data size.
-However, we find IRM and ERM have a similar performance on CS-CMNIST ($\Phi^{*} = \mathsf{I}$) with no clear winner.
-These results are consistent with our theory and are further validated with experiments in the regression setting.
+On the latter three datasets, which belong to the $\Phi^{*} \not= \mathsf{I}$ class described above, IRM has a much better OOD behavior than ERM, which performs poorly regardless of the data size.
+However, IRM and ERM have a similar performance on CS-CMNIST with no clear winner.
+These results are consistent with our theory and are also validated in regression experiments.